samplin/terragrunt-ecs-project/POSTMORTEM.md

 ## Root Cause Analysis
 **Root Cause**:
-- one of the host got hardware issue, but health check still working fine, health check was not able to reflect the service status
+- one of the host got hardware issue, but health check still working fine, health check was not able to reflect the service status, thus not able to block the new calls from coming to the bad host

 **Contributing Factors**:
 - health check was not able to reflect the service status